DIAGNijmegen/pathology-whole-slide-data/README.md

 This repository contains software at a major version zero.
 Anything MAY change at any time.
 The public API SHOULD NOT be considered stable.

-Please checkout the [CHANGELOG](https://github.com/DIAGNijmegen/pathology-whole-slide-data/blob/main/CHANGELOG.md) and the [API](https://diagnijmegen.github.io/pathology-whole-slide-data/) for the currently deployed version in PyPI.
+Please checkout the [CHANGELOG](https://github.com/DIAGNijmegen/pathology-whole-slide-data/blob/main/CHANGELOG.md) and the [Documentation](https://diagnijmegen.github.io/pathology-whole-slide-data/).

 **Overview**